 The inside of a bone normally looks like a honeycomb, but when a person has osteoporosis, the spaces inside this honeycomb become larger, reflecting the loss of bone density and strength.
+(The word "osteoporosis" means "porous bone.")
 The outside of long bones -- called the cortex -- also thins, further weakening the bone.
-In fact, the word "osteoporosis" means "porous bone."

 Sometime around the age of 30, bone mass stops increasing, and the goal for bone health is to keep as much bone as possible for as long as you can.
 In most women, the rate of bone loss increases for several years after menopause, then slows down again, but continues.
 In men, the bone loss occurs more slowly.
 But by age 65 or 70, most men and women are losing bone at the same rate.

 Osteoporosis is often called "silent" because bone loss occurs without symptoms.
 People may not know that they have osteoporosis until a sudden strain, bump, or fall causes a bone to break.
 This can result in a trip to the hospital, surgery, and possibly a long-term disabling condition.